DrLex0/quake-frogbots/README.md

 - Allow embedding and using waypoint data in entity fields of maps, and provide a tool to inject marker data created with the waypoint tool into a `.map` or `.ent` file.
 This means no more need to recompile qwprogs to add bot support to a map.
   It will be possible to build a BSP with embedded waypoints, or load them from an `.ent` file in engines that support these.
-  _(Status: mechanism implemented, PoC works, working on script to inject WP into map/ent.)_
+  _(Status: mechanism implemented, PoC works, needs testing on larger maps, working on script to inject WP into map/ent.)_
 - Add more—ideally all—of Trinca's waypoints, with errors fixed and updated to benefit from the new features.
 - Create new waypoints for some more recent popular maps.
 - Some more documentation, like how the whole thing works at a technical level.
 Don't expect me to explain all voodoo in `route_calc.qc` though…